How Long Can Cats Go Without Food and Water: Reasons Why Your Cat May Stop Eating

 Common Reasons Why Cats Stop Eating

 Cats can stop eating for a variety of reasons, and as a pet owner, it’s important to understand these causes so you can help your furry friend get back on track.
+For example, vomiting may cause a decrease in appetite, making it essential to address underlying health issues.
 Here are some common reasons cats may lose their appetite:

 • Illness: Just like humans, when cats are feeling under the weather, their appetite often drops.
 Digestive issues, dental problems, or even more serious conditions like kidney disease can make it uncomfortable for a cat to eat.
 If your cat is not eating and shows signs of illness, it's time to call the vet.